Privacy policy

 If our data is compromised

-+If our security is breached, our data is compromised or if we fail to comply with the law, we will tell affected users as soon as we become aware of the failure.
+If our security is breached, our data is compromised or if we fail to comply with the law, we will tell affected users as soon as we become aware of the failure.
 We will report any data breach to the Information Commissioner and, if appropriate, the police, in a timely fashion.

-Used appropriately, we strongly believe using data improves the user experience on Mumsnet and supports our aim of making parents’ lives easier.
+Used appropriately, we strongly believe using data improves the user experience across all Mumsnet and supports our aim of making parents’ lives easier.
 Data you give us when filling in forms on site (when joining, for example) or when you're using the site or our apps helps us show you more relevant things and improve Mumsnet for everyone.

 Alexa Skills

-+This privacy policy describes how Mumsnet (“Mumsnet”, “us” or “we”) protects your (“you”, “the user”) privacy and your data.
-Before using any of our Alexa Skills (“our skills”), please read this policy and our Alexa Skills Terms of Use, as well as the Alexa Terms of Use and the Privacy Policies by the Amazon Digital Services LLC (with its affiliates, “Amazon”).
+This privacy policy describes how Mumsnet ('Mumsnet', 'us' or 'we') protects your ('you', “'the user') privacy and your data.
+Before using any of our Alexa Skills ('our skills'), please read this policy and our Alexa Skills Terms of Use, as well as the Alexa Terms of Use and the Privacy Policies by the Amazon Digital Services LLC (with its affiliates, 'Amazon').

-Regarding Amazon, “Alexa” means their Alexa Voice Service which includes third-party services (like our skills) and other related software.
+Regarding Amazon, 'Alexa' means their Alexa Voice Service which includes third-party services (like our skills) and other related software.

 If you use one of our skills you fully agree to this privacy policy.